xtrsyz/es_extended-v2/CONTRIBUTING.md

-# Contributing to es_extended by esx-framework
+# Contributing to es_extended by ESX Framework

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to esx-framework and its packages, which are hosted in the [Esx Organization](https://github.com/esx-framework) on GitHub.
+The following is a set of guidelines for contributing to ESX Framework and its packages, which are hosted in the [Esx Organization](https://github.com/esx-framework) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents